How to Improve Sales Performance for Sustainable Growth in 2026

 Track the Right Sales Performance Metrics

 What sales metrics do you keep tabs on?
-More importantly, are they relevant to your current sales goals?
-Misplaced effort is a common occurrence in the world of sales.
+Are they relevant to your current sales goals?
+Misplaced effort is a common occurrence in sales.
 And its effect can be damaging to your sales performance.

 To help you avoid that, track the following KPIs to assess and improve your sales performance: